codarrenvelvindron/codarren.github.io/_drafts/DHCP_in_simple_terms.md

 **Static IP** : You can force a DHCP server to assign IP addresses statically by making use of the MAC address.

-Using the MAC address as a unique identifier, you can always assign 192.168.1.5 to that MAC address.
+Using the MAC address as a unique identifier, you can always assign IP 192.168.1.5, to that MAC address.

 **Range** : DHCP servers are normally bound by a range, in which it will assign IPs to devices that connect.